How an Accounting Degree Can Help You Become an Accountant

 Not sure you’re ready to commit to a full degree program?
 Consider an associate degree in accounting or an undergraduate accounting certificate, which can help you meet the education requirements for entry-level positions like bookkeeping or lay the groundwork for further study.

 While you pursue your degree, you’ll also want to gain practical experience through an internship (non-credit or for-credit), connect with professional associations and network with alumni via social media.

-“Accounting is a great major,” said Mona Stephens, CPA, MSA (MS in Accountancy) and accounting faculty lead at Southern New Hampshire University (SNHU), “because there are so many options.
+“Accounting is a great major because there are so many options,” said Mona Stephens, CPA, MSA (MS in Accountancy) and accounting faculty lead at Southern New Hampshire University (SNHU).

 What Does an Accountant Do?